Quick start

 When should I use the CSS Clamp Calculator?

 Use it when your task matches one of these common needs: Create fluid heading sizes that grow between mobile and desktop widths.
 Generate responsive spacing values without writing several media queries.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the CSS Clamp Calculator doing with my inputs?